compliance-framework/plugin-github-repositories-policies/README.md

-# Template for policies for use in the Github Settings plugin
+# Policies for use in the Github Repositories plugin

 ## Testing

 ```shell
 opa test policies